U.S. Government Bond Yields Rise

-U.S. government bonds weakened Wednesday as investors pulled money out of so-called haven assets.
+U.S. government bonds weakened Wednesday as major stock indexes climbed toward fresh records.

 Continue Reading Below

-The yield on the benchmark 10-year U.S. Treasury note was recently at 2.341%, according to Tradeweb, compared with 2.300% on Tuesday.
+The yield on the benchmark 10-year U.S. Treasury note settled at 2.339%, compared with 2.300% on Tuesday.
 Yields rise as bond prices fall.

 A Fed that unwinds easy-money policies faster than investors anticipate could send yields higher, analysts said.
 Fund managers believe a policy misstep from the Fed or the European Central Bank ranks as the top risk to the markets, Bank of America Merrill Lynch found in its October global fund manager survey.

 Still, others say the Fed's impact on the bond market could be limited.
-The Fed has clearly telegraphed its intentions to normalize its balance sheet and gradually raise rates, several investors said, and economic growth has been solid enough to support the moves.
+The central bank has clearly telegraphed its intentions to normalize its balance sheet and gradually raise rates, several investors said, and economic growth has been solid enough to support the moves.

 Continue Reading Below